calint/arduino-sketches/esp32dev/utils/png-to-resources/README.md

 ### tools for extracting resources from png files
 * edit gimp files "sprites.xcf" and "tiles.xcf"
-* create a layer for each sprite / tile
+* suggestion is to create a layer for each sprite / tile
+* "sprites.xcf" and "tiles.xcf" can use different palettes

 #### exporting to png for processing
 * enable all layers